 In June of 2017 the Company completed an initial nine-hole, 1,942 metres, diamond drilling program at the 4 km2 Pitaya Target situated in the northeastern sector of the 36 km2 Glor property.
 Prior to the drilling campaign, the Pitaya target area was systematically explored with geological mapping and rock sampling, induced polarization geophysical surveying and a program of mechanical trenching and channel sampling.
 Eighteen trenches with a combined length of 3,757 meters were excavated, from which 1,019 chip-channel rock samples were collected and analyzed.
 All of these work programs were entirely funded by Minera Centerra.
-The Pitaya target area had been originally identified by Au- and As-in-soil anomalies outlined by a partner-funded soil geochemistry survey that was completed in 2016, covering the eastern half of the Glor property.

-The longest hole of the Pitaya drill program was 285 metres.
-Drill-hole GL17-002D yielded the best intersection of gold mineralization of the campaign: 11.0 metres averaging 0.591 grams gold per tonne (g/t Au) starting at 122 metres down the inclined drill-hole and hosted by andesite volcanic rock showing iron carbonate and white mica (sericite) alteration.
-The highest gold value included in this assay interval is 1.415 g/t Au over 1.0 metre of core.
-The other eight drill-holes intersected sporadic thin zones of gold mineralization that generally graded less than 0.4 g/t Au across 1.0 metre, with the best of these intercepts being a 2.0 metre interval in GL17-004D that averaged 0.466 g/t Au.
+The best intersection of gold mineralization obtained at the Pitaya Target came from drill-hole GL17-002D; it consisted of 11.0 metres averaging 0.591 grams gold per tonne (g/t Au) starting at 122 metres down the inclined drill-hole and is hosted by andesite volcanic rock showing iron carbonate and white mica (sericite) alteration.
+The other eight drill-holes intersected sporadic, thin zones of gold mineralization that generally graded less than 0.4 g/t Au across 1.0 metre (see the Company's press release dated June 19, 2017).

-Beginning in June of 2017, partner-funded exploration at the Glor project was focused in the Puerto El Alamo target area situated in the central part of the Glor mineral concession.
-Programs of geological mapping, bedrock outcrop sampling and a detailed soil geochemistry survey were completed with the objective of defining specific drilling targets.
-The area of the 850-sample soil survey was also covered with a ground magnetometer survey of 45 line-kilometres and an induced polarization survey comprising 14.1 line-kilometres.
+Beginning in June of 2017, partner-funded exploration at the Glor project shifted west, to the Puerto El Alamo target area situated in the central part of the Glor mineral concession.
+As at Pitaya, programs of geological mapping, bedrock outcrop sampling and a detailed soil geochemistry survey were completed to define mineralized areas for specific drill targeting.
+The area of the 850-sample soil survey grid was also covered with a ground magnetometer survey comprising 45 line-kilometres in addition to an induced polarization survey comprising 14.1 line-kilometres.